List of pedestrian circumnavigators

 A circumnavigation of the Earth is a journey from a point around the globe, returning to the point of departure.
 In a pedestrian circumnavigation, travelers must move around the globe and return to their starting point by their own power, either walking or running.
 The Guinness Book of World Records sets the requirements for a circumnavigation on foot as having traveled 18000 mi, and crossed four continents.
 The World Runners Association (WRA), a small club in the "ultrarunning" community, requirements are crossing four continents ocean to ocean and covering 26232 km in total among other requirements but does not have a time limit.

 Attempts to walk around the world began as early as 1786.
 Starting in 1875, dozens of circumnavigation ultrawalkers emerged, most of them frauds who fooled the public to win wagers and made a living giving lectures about their supposed "walks".
 Later, a few legitimate walkers succeeded.
-The first legitimate ultrarunner to succeed is Konstantin Rengarten, and the most recent to succeed is Marie Leautey.
+The first legitimate ultrarunner to succeed is Konstantin Rengarten, and the most recent to succeed is Nicolò Guarrera.
 The following list shows people who have, or claim to have, completed a circumnavigation on foot, sorted by date of departure.